divega/EntityFramework.Docs/entity-framework/ef6/managing-schemas/migrations/code-first-migrations-with-an-existing-database.md

 # Code First Migrations with an existing database
 > **EF4.3 Onwards Only** - The features, APIs, etc. discussed in this page were introduced in Entity Framework 4.1.
 If you are using an earlier version, some or all of the information does not apply.

-This topic covers using Code First Migrations with an existing database, one that wasn’t created by Entity Framework.
+This article covers using Code First Migrations with an existing database, one that wasn’t created by Entity Framework.

+> [!NOTE]
-It’s assumed that you already have an understanding of Code First Migrations.
-If not, you should read the [Code First Migrations](../ef6/code-first-migrations.md) topic before continuing.
+> This article assumes you know how to use Code First Migrations in basic scenarios.
+If you don’t, then you’ll need to read [Code First Migrations](~/ef6/managing-schemas/code-first-migrations.md) before continuing.

 ## Screencasts